donsheehy/fwcg2022/localinfo.md

 However, NCSU maintains a bus service (see below) which makes things easier.

 ## Hotel Information
-Many hotels in downtown Raleigh and Cary that would be convenient.
+Many hotels in downtown Raleigh and Cary would be convenient.
 Just a few are listed below:
 - [The StateView Hotel](https://www.stateviewhotel.com/):
 This hotel is located on Centennial Campus with its own restaurant and bar.